MayaAusset/movieBrowser/README.md

 -Express

 ## Setup
-To run this projects, you will need Node.js and NPM installed.
+To run this project, you will need Node.js and NPM installed.
 You can check if you already have them installed by opening a terminal and running `node --version` and `npm --version`.
 If numbers are printed, you're good to go.